jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 be taken:

 * The X.509 extension "key usage" MUST be set to "digital signature".
 In other words, the value of the associated field includes the bit "digitalSignature" set.
+Other key usages MUST NOT be set.

 * The X.509 extension "extended key usage" SHOULD NOT include usage other than the one defined in this document (id-kp-attestationKey).
 If other extended key usages are provided, they MUST be compatible with constraints outlined in this specification.

+When the extended key usage id-kp-attestationKey is added to the X.509 EKU extension, it is not necessary to mark this extension as critical.
+This is to foster interoperability between systems that are not aware of this extended key usage.
+Systems that consume the evidence signed by an attestation key, such as a Verifier, can enforce the presence of this extended key usage through policy.

 ## Implication for a Certificate Authority